 Which is a pity, because I did the train trip Bangkok to Singapore about 20 years ago, before the troubles.
 The train (then) was modern, clean and efficient, although the air conditioning was turned down to arctic cold!
 Not sure what it's like now, and I have no intention of finding out. over 7 years ago

 While the above advice is certainly valid, I would like to add two points:

 1. The rail line largely bypasses these provinces to the West, as does the main highway 4.

-2. If travelling IN these "dangerous" provinces you are still more likely to be involved in a traffic accident than in an attack. about 7 years ago
+2. If travelling IN these "dangerous" provinces you are still more likely to be involved in a traffic accident than in an attack. over 7 years ago